 According to Deputy Minister Nguyen Thanh Lam, ASEAN Ministers in charge of information adopted new documents and acknowledged the results and progress achieved in cooperation frameworks in the information field, including:

-Adopt the AMRI Vision Statement "ASEAN 2035: Towards a Transformative, Adaptive, and Resilient Information and Communications Industry" to promote the achievement of the ASEAN Community Vision 2025 and support the implementation of the respective Blueprints across the 3 ASEAN Pillars.
+Adopt the AMRI Vision Statement "ASEAN 2035: Towards a Transformative, Responsive, and Resilient Information and Communications Industry" to promote the achievement of the ASEAN Community Vision 2025 and support the implementation of the respective Blueprints across the 3 ASEAN Pillars.

-Through the “Government Information Management in Countering Disinformation and Disinformation in the Media” Guidelines, the Government aims to develop a framework for how governments can respond to false or misleading information being disseminated in the media or on social media platforms; establish standards and good practices for government information officers; enhance accuracy and reliability, improve transparency and accountability in government communications; improve coordination among government agencies, especially during times of crisis or emergency; and ensure that government information is transparent and accountable.
+Through the “ Government Information Management Guidelines for Countering Fake and Disinformation in the Media” to develop a framework on how governments can respond to false or misleading information being disseminated in the media or on social media platforms; establish standards and good practices for government information officers; enhance accuracy and reliability, improve transparency and accountability in government communications; improve coordination among government agencies, especially during times of crisis or emergency; and to ensure that government information is transparent and accountable.

-The Ministers also updated and welcomed the progress of the implementation of the "ASEAN Strategy for Information and Communications (2016-2025)" and supported the development of a Plan for the new phase to further contribute to realizing the role of information and communications in promoting a resilient and adaptive ASEAN, in line with the AMRI Vision Statement.
+The Ministers also updated and welcomed the progress of the implementation of the "ASEAN Strategy for Information and Communications (2016-2025)" and supported the development of a Plan for the new phase to further contribute to realizing the role of information and communications in promoting the building of a resilient and adaptive ASEAN, in line with the AMRI Vision Statement.

-Approved the outcome reports from the 3 Working Groups under the ASEAN Senior Officials Responsible for Information (SOMRI) and appreciated the importance of the 3 Working Groups to further develop the information sector in the context of rapid digital transformation, as well as promote a safe and secure cyberspace for all ASEAN citizens, especially vulnerable groups in society including the elderly, youth, children and persons with disabilities.
+Approved the outcome reports from the 3 Working Groups under the ASEAN Senior Officials Responsible for Information (SOMRI) and appreciated the importance of the 3 Working Groups to further develop the information sector in the context of rapid digital transformation, as well as promote safe and secure cyberspace for all ASEAN citizens, especially vulnerable groups in society including the elderly, youth, children and persons with disabilities.

 Vietnam's proposals and initiatives are of interest to ASEAN countries

 To move towards a common approach of ASEAN in preventing fake news, improving community capacity, turning information provision into knowledge provision, increasing the adaptability and resilience of citizens.
 Vietnam proposes a balanced approach, led by official, authentic information from the press, media, and government information.
-Specifically, all smart TV platforms must be pre-installed, supporting the best access conditions so that people can easily view official information of that country with a single button, such as in Vietnam, TV manufacturers will be asked to place the VTVgo button on the remote control.
+Specifically, all smart TV platforms must be pre-installed, supporting the best access conditions so that people can easily view official information of that country through a button, such as in Vietnam, TV manufacturers will be asked to place the VTVgo button on the remote control.
 Because the habit of searching for media information has now changed.
 If this is not taken into account, official newspapers may fall behind social media platforms.

 In addition, Vietnam also effectively uses grassroots information (speakers, radio, local radio) to reach the people as close as possible.
 This is a method that can apply digital technology to bring official information to the right address.
 In the coming time, the grassroots information system will receive and respond to people's feedback.